chxhana/chxhana.github.io/index.md

   </div>
 </div>

 ---

 ---

 ## About Me

 Hi!
 I’m **Chahana Dahal**, a Ph.D. student in Computer Science at the University of Nevada, Las Vegas.
-My research interests span large language models, knowledge graphs, AI safety and responsible AI.
-I am currently developing benchmarks and techniques for **unlearning** in LLMs and knowledge‑graph‑augmented models.
+My research interests span Large language models, Knowledge graphs, AI safety and Responsible AI.
 I previously earned a B.S. in Computer Science with a minor in Data Science from Westminster University, graduating with a 3.97 GPA.
+I am currently seeking for Summer 2026 internships opportunities.

 ## Recent News